carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

   delegation-certificate   Create a stake address delegation certificate
 ```

-We are interested in `registration-certificate`
+You'd be interested to use `registration-certificate`:

 ```bash
 cardano-cli stake-address registration-certificate \